harsh-dev0/go-learnings/docs/Stringandrunes.md

 ## Runes

-- A rune is an alias for `int32` and represents a Unicode code point.
+- A rune is an alias for `int32` and represents a Unicode code point(A Unicode code point is just a number that uniquely identifies a character in the Unicode standard).
 - To get the number of runes (characters) in a string, use `utf8.RuneCountInString()` from the `unicode/utf8` package.

 ```go